-This study assessed preservation and use of library materials.
+This study examined preservation and use of library materials.
 The terms preservation and use were defined.
-The concept of nature and forms of information resources, causes of deterioration of information resources, techniques adopted for preservation of information resources, levels of use of information resources and challenges for effective preservation of information resources were highlighted.
+The concept of nature and forms of information resources, causes of deterioration of information resources, techniques adopted for preservation of information resources and levels of use of information resources were highlighted.
 The use of chemicals like hydrogen cyanide, carbon disulfide or methyl bromide to eradicate pests and insects in the library, installation of fire alarm system and fire extinguisher to curb fire outbreak, training and re-training of library personnel on preservation and among others.
-Once these are provided in the polytechnic libraries, the level of deterioration of materials will be reduce and use of information resources will be improve.
+Once these are provided in the university libraries, the level of deterioration of materials will be reduce and use of information resources will be improve.